edgedb/edgedb-js/docs/api/connection.rst

             the client side into a more appropriate type, such as BigInt_.

-    .. js:method:: retry<T>(action: func)
+    .. js:method:: retryingTransaction<T>(action: func)

         Execute a retryable transaction.

         This is the preferred method of initiating and running a database transaction in a robust fashion.
-The `retry()` method will attempt to re-execute the transaction body if a transient error occurs, such as a network error or a transaction serialization error.
+The ``retryingTransaction()`` method will attempt to re-execute the transaction body if a transient error occurs, such as a network error or a transaction serialization error.

         See :ref:`edgedb-js-api-transaction` for more details.